 3. how they are different;

 4. and how they connect.

-The first orbit surrounding your core is branding.
+To help understand the difference between marketing and branding, picture your business as a solar system.
+And your product/service are the solar system's core, it's sun, which everything else (branding, marketing, promotion, public relations, advertising, etc) revolves around.
+And the first orbit surrounding your sun is branding.
 Branding is the visual and verbal identity of your business.
 It’s how you look and sound to others.
 Let me switch to another image to unpack this.

 Instead of thinking about the solar system, think of the new guy at work.
 Before you ever talk to them, you see them from across the room.
 You see how they dress, how they stand and sit, how they communicate with their body language.
 You haven’t talked to them yet.
 You haven’t heard anything about them yet.
 But from just this visual messaging, this visual presentation you form an impression of them.